ReconCell/smacha/smacha/doc/Scripting/smacha_scripts.rst

       transitions: {outcome_a: FOO_1, outcome_b: final_outcome}

-Here, the line ``name_param: [[params, name], '_1']`` uses a string construct containing the script parameter ``name`` to fill out the state template variable ``name_param``.
+Here, the line ``name_param: [[params, name], '_1']`` uses a string construct

+``name_param``.
 Since the ``name`` parameter contains the value ``FOO``, this string construct is parsed as ``FOO_1``.
 Similarly, the string construct in ``outcome_param: [[params, outcome], '_b']``